 Study Area

-The study was conducted in two hospitals offering specialised care: a private-for-profit specialist hospital located in Afikpo North Local Government Area and a public tertiary hospital located in Abakaliki Local Government Area, both in Ebonyi State, Nigeria.
+The study was conducted in two hospitals offering specialized care: a private-for-profit specialist hospital located in Afikpo North Local Government Area and a public tertiary hospital located in Abakaliki Local Government Area, both in Ebonyi State, Nigeria.
 These two hospitals were selected based on their obstetric work load and patronage.
 Both hospitals are referral facilities with patronage from urban and rural areas within the State.
 On a monthly basis, an average of 85 births occurs in the private hospital while the public hospital records 150 births.

 The private-for-profit health facility is a specialist faith-based hospital.
-Clinical care inthis hospital includes obstetrics and gynaecology, paediatrics, surgery, internal medicine, general outpatient care and accident and emergency care.
-Recently, the hospital began residency programs for family medicine and obstetrics and gynaecology.
+Clinical care in this hospital includes obstetrics and gynecology, pediatrics, surgery, internal medicine, general outpatient care and accident and emergency care.
+Recently, the hospital began residency programs for family medicine and obstetrics and gynecology.
 The immunisation clinic holds once a week with an average number of 100 children per clinic day.

 The public health facility is the only teaching hospital in Ebonyi State.
 Some departments are obstetrics and gynaecology, paediatrics, internal medicine, surgery, community medicine and the adult accident and emergency unit.
-The immunisation clinic holds twice a week and has about 80 children per clinic day.
+The immunization clinic holds twice a week and has about 80 children per clinic day.

-Study Designand Population
+Study Design and Population

-This study was a comparative cross-sectional study among women who attended child immunisation clinics fourteen weeks or less after childbirth in the two health facilities.
+This study was a comparative cross-sectional study among women who attended child immunization clinics fourteen weeks or less after childbirth in the two health facilities.

 Minimum sample size was calculated with a power of 80%, an anticipated non-response rate of 10% and a significance level of 5% at 299 women per hospital.28A total of 620 women, 310 participants per hospital, was selected for the study.

 Systematic random sampling was used to select the study participants.
 Duration of recruitment was 10 weeks per facility.
-Using the immunisation clinic registers, the sampling interval (K) was calculated by dividing average number of attendees by the number of study participants to be recruited that day.
+Using the immunization clinic registers, the sampling interval (K) was calculated by dividing average number of attendees by the number of study participants to be recruited that day.
 Simple random sampling technique (ballot method) was used to select the first participant in both hospitals.28,29 When the selected participant using the systematic scheme was not eligible, she was dropped and the next eligible participant recruited until the desired sample size was realized.
 Non-eligibility was defined as: childbirth not in the two hospitals and >14 weeks after birth.

 Data Collection Instruments